-The effect of statins on muscles and muscle fibers is not understood completely, but the fact that muscle pain and weakness is a side effect of statin medication.
+The effect of statins on muscles and muscle fibers is not understood completely, but docotrs know that muscle pain and weakness is a side effect of statin medication.
 It is one of the most common complaints of patients.

 Muscle pain – formally called myopathy - can be divided into:

 Myalgia - soreness, tenderness or weakness of muscles.
 This is a symptom, not a sign.
-In other words, patients report feeling this weakness but scientists have not discovered biomarker or physiological changes the correspond to the myalgia.
+In other words, patients report feeling this weakness but scientists have not discovered a biomarker or physiological changes that correspond to the myalgia.
 (A diagnostic biomarker is one with high specificity and sensitivity, one that can show the severity of disease and which allows for the monitoring of therapeutic effects.)
 Pain in the tendons or joints are also considered myalgia.

-Myositis is inflammation of muscle tissue and also causes soreness and pain.
+Myositis is inflammation of muscle tissue; it causes soreness and pain.
 Myositis is caused by many diseases and conditions, even heavy exercise.
 The difference between myosiss and myalgia is in the blood tests.
 Myosistis results in measurable levels of creatine kinase (CK) greater than ten-times the upper limit of normal.
 Unusual levels of antibodies may show up in the muscle if there is an autoimmune disease.
 Creatine kinase levels are usually the first step in the diagnosis because they are easy to do.
 Complex cases of mycositis are sometime diagnosed with muscle biopsy.

 Myoglobin is the muscle equivalent to the blood’s hemoglobin.
 It contains iron and moves oxygen to the muscle cells.
 It also is associated with the pigment heme, which largely gives red meat its color.
 Myoglobin the blood or urine is a sign of muscle breakdown.